AutotwinEU/proc-mining-serv/README.md

 | NEO4J_USERNAME | Neo4j user (e.g., 'neo4j')                                         |
 | NEO4J_PASSWORD | Neo4j DB password                                                  |
 | NEO4J_SCHEMA   | Neo4j schema name (i.e., either 'pizzaLineV4' or 'croma')          |

+### Request

+`POST /automaton`

+Requires three input parameters:
+- pov: perspective of the automaton to be learned (currently only accepts "item" as value);
+- start: beginning of the time window of events to be considered (must be an integer >= 0);
+- end: ending of the time window of events to be considered (must be an integer > start).

+Example payload:

+    {
+    "pov": "item",
+    "start": 0,
+    "end": 100000
+    }

+### Response

+    {
+    "status": "OK",
+    "learned_sha_name": "AUTO_TWIN_SKG_ITEM-0",
+    "pov": "ITEM",
+    "from": "0",
+    "to": "100000"
+    }

 [automata_learning]: https://github.com/AutotwinEU/autotwin_automata_learning/tree/master